bencodezen/bencodezen/src/blog/weekly-awesome-report-4.md

 And while those things are not technically achievements, I'm writing this as a reminder that it is just as (if not equally) more valuable to spend time on that.

+More importantly, you should never judge yourself based on how much progress you are making.
+Even if it is but a single step forward, that is something to be proud of.
+You can always strive for more, but don't diminish the progress you have made thus far.

 On an entirely separate note, I'm on the verge of evolving my productivity system which is pretty exciting.
 So stay tuned for tips and tricks for how I get and track work done in the coming weeks.
 Cheers! 🥂

 ## Achievements